therahulsharrma/therahulsharrma/README.md

                                📫 How to reach me kushkunal077@gmail.com

-                               ⚡ Fun fact Math is not just a subject, It is a superpower
+                               ⚡ Fun fact Math is not a field, It is a superpower.

 <h3 align="center">Connect with me:</h3>
 <p align="center">